sravanipamarthi/rite-up/README.md

 # Rite up

-Introducing Rite-Up, a new social media platform where you can share your stories through written posts.
+Introducing Rite-Up, a unique social media platform where you can share your stories through written posts.
 Connect and engage with others creatively!

 ## ER Diagram
 ![Rite-up ERD](./images/ERD.png)